elastic/elasticsearch-labs/example-apps/relevance-workbench/README.md

 The best approach is to use Enterprise Search to create a new index and configure the ingest pipeline to enrich the data.

-From the landing page in Kibana, navigate to Enterprise Search.
+From the landing page in Kibana, navigate to Search.

 ![ent-search-landing](./images/ent-search-landing.png)